rhiannz/AP-Participation/docs/index-test.md

 ![PctParticipation](../../assets/images/PctParticipation.png)

 Above, we can see the average AP Exam participation rates by race and year.
-There is a general increase in exam participation throughout the years.
-Most notably, Asian students have the highest ds dsnkl
+Most notably, Asian students have the highest AP Exam participation rates, by far.
+However, when looking at the rest of the student body, there are rather similar partipation rates.
+We should also note that there is a general increase in exam participation throughout the years.

 ### School Population by Race and Year